 Access is step-free or ramped, and there are lifts with audio announcements to all floors.
 There are accessible toilets, including a partial Changing Paces toilet, and wheelchairs are available to borrow for your visit.
 There is seating throughout, assistance dogs are welcome, and carers can enter any paid exhibitions free of charge.
 ‘Help yourself’ art trolleys at the main entrance gallery include ear defenders, sensory bags, and other helpful resources for use during your visit.
 You can find all the National’s accessibility information on their website.

-Cross Princes Street to join a green and orange Edinburgh Tour bus from Frederick Street and enjoy the live commentary as you’re whisked through the classical architecture of the New Town.
+Cross Princes Street to join a green Edinburgh Tour bus from Frederick Street and enjoy the live commentary as you’re whisked through the classical architecture of the New Town.
 Now, the tour takes you south, under the shadow of Edinburgh Castle, into the medieval Old Town – along the cobbled Grassmarket and then up Candlemaker Row.

 The bus now loops round to take you right beneath craggy Castle Rock, Edinburgh Castle dominating the skyline as you turn up to the Lawnmarket on the Royal Mile, before crossing George IV Bridge.
 Leave the bus at Chambers Street, to explore the impressive National Museum of Scotland.